View the Lowe’s Class Action Complaint. (PDF)

 Editing by Philip Shea.

-The attorneys at Feldman Williams, PLLC. assist employees involved in overtime and wage and hour disputes as well as employment discrimination matters in Tampa, Jacksonville and Atlanta, Georgia.
+The attorneys at Feldman Legal Group. assist employees involved in overtime and wage and hour disputes as well as employment discrimination matters in Tampa and Atlanta.